MetOffice/monio/README.md

 monio::Monio::get().writeIncrements(localFieldSet, fieldMetadataVec, filePath, isLFRicNaming);
 ```

-Where `localFieldSet` is the `atlas::FieldSet` to be populated, `fieldMetadataVec` is the `std::vector<consts::FieldMetadata>`, `filePath` is a `std::string` defining a valid path to the file to be read, and optionally, `isLFRicNaming` is a `bool` defining whether or not the variables should use LFRic or JEDI names.
+Where `localFieldSet` is the `atlas::FieldSet` to be populated, `fieldMetadataVec` is the `std::vector<consts::FieldMetadata>`, `filePath` is a `std::string` defining a valid path to the intended output file, and optionally, `isLFRicNaming` is a `bool` defining whether or not the variables should use LFRic or JEDI names.
 If this parameter is not defined, the variables will take the corresponding `FieldMetadata.lfricWriteName`.
 This is the only difference this function has with `Monio::writeState` (below).

 ### Writing State Files